euler-xyz/liboracle/README.md

 Javascript is unable to represent the `B` value to enough precision, so this conversion is approximate (but good enough for plotting).

-For on-chain implementations, note that this is equivalent to simply multiplying by `9.454084984590639502`.
+For on-chain implementations, note that this is approximately equivalent to simply multiplying by `9.454084984590639502`.

 ## Moving Average and Variance

 Although the ring buffer oracle can provide a geometric time-weighted average, for some applications querying this data structure can be too expensive.
-In particular, an AMM that implements LibOracle might like to use a moving average of a price to influence the behaviour of swaps, and the AMM might not be competitive if swapping could consume a large and/or unpredictable amount of gas.
+In particular, an AMM that implements LibOracle might want to use a moving average of a price to influence the behaviour of swaps (as in Curve2 for example), and the AMM might not be competitive if swapping could consume a large and/or unpredictable amount of gas.

 Additionally, for some AMM designs it may be useful to know the variance (or standard deviation) of a price over a time period.